* born in colonial British America

-Luckily for Adams his cherished wife and cousin POTUS-pair-02 Letters 1744-1818 Abigail Adams was an expert buffer (Thula).
+Luckily for JA, his cherished wife and cousin POTUS-pair-02 Letters 1744-1818 Abigail Adams was an expert buffer (Thula).
 She worked as a sweetening middleman to assuage the feelings of those aggrieved by Adam's sharp words, so that the nation-building about which they were all so passionate could proceed in a healthier more pleasant way.

 Combust Zukra weakens Banking and Financial affairs